jaiwardhan/app-killer-android/README.md

 ## 📄 License

 This project is developed for educational and utility purposes.
 Please ensure compliance with your local laws and device manufacturer policies when using app termination features.

-## 👨‍💻 Credits

-**Designed by @jaiwardhan**

-Built with modern Android development practices using Kotlin and Jetpack Compose.

 ---